CAR T-Cell Therapy May Be Moving Up in Myeloma Treatment Sequencing

 In an interview following a Community Case Forum with Oncology Nursing News, Barkemeyer, who moderated the discussion with his peer oncology advanced practice providers, emphasized that CAR T-cell therapy provides a strong and effective option for multiple myeloma following bone marrow transplant.

 I even mentioned this in the program.
-Some of your savvier patients will make an argument like, “I want to do all my traditional options first before I consider an immunotherapy like CAR T-cell therapy because that seems like it’s a really good option, but I don’t want to use it up too soon.”
+Some of your savvier patients will make an argument such as, “I want to do all my traditional options first before I consider an immunotherapy like CAR T-cell therapy because that seems like it’s a really good option, but I don’t want to use it up too soon.”

 This transcript has been edited for clarity and conciseness.